ragardner/tktrees/DOCUMENTATION.md

 #### Changing the order of IDs in the treeview

-To disable automatic ordering of IDs in the treeview go to the Format menu and select Auto-sort treeview IDs so that it's unchecked.
-You can then select a row in the treeview and hold down the right mouse button and drag and drop the ID to it's desired position.
+To disable automatic ordering of IDs in the treeview go to File -> Settings and select Auto-sort treeview IDs.
+You can re-order children by selecting a single row in the tree and dragging with the right mouse button or multiple IDs using the left mouse button.
 To move an ID between parents see the above section on "Moving IDs by drag and drop".

 ## MANAGING COLUMNS